Balaatchayar/ShopNow/README.md

 # ShopNow
- An online store built with React for a smooth shopping experience.
+ An online store for a smooth shopping experience.